dlang/DIPs/DIPs/13NNN-WGB.md

 ### Initialization

-A variable is initialized by copying a value into it (copy construction) or moving a value into it (move construction).
+A variable is initialized by construction, copying a value into it (copy construction) or moving a value into it (move construction).